 What can you do with coding?
 You can become a valuable resource to employers or even become a freelance developer.
 As the coding industry is exploding, learning coding skills has become an increasingly good idea for job security and career success.
 And the salary levels aren’t bad either.
 But do you need a degree to be a programmer?

-Did you know that the number of U.S. college students who pursue degrees in computer science has been hovering around 2.5% since the early 1980s?
+Did you know that the number of U.S. college students who pursue coding degrees has been hovering around 2.5% since the early 1980s?
 Considering how much the tech industry has grown since then, that should shock you.

 According to the Bureau of Labor Statistics, employment of software developers is projected to grow 24% between 2016 and 2026.
 That’s over three times the 7% expected average employment growth across all other occupations.

 We know that more programming language related jobs are being created every day, so why aren’t we seeing an increase in students who pursue a C.S. degree?
 This could be because many people have learned that you don’t need a degree in coding to start your programming or software developer career.

 C.S.
 Degree Outlook

 While a C.S. degree provides a well-rounded education for any aspiring web developer, there are a few disadvantages that you should be aware of.
 First, getting a degree in coding is a big time commitment for beginners learning how to code.
 In the modern education system, it takes two to four years to finish a degree in coding, depending on how much time you dedicate to your studies.

 Another disadvantage to getting a degree in coding is the amount of money you will put into your education.
 The average yearly cost of tuitions and fees to earn a degree is $34,740 for private colleges, $9,970 for in-state residents at public colleges, and $25,620 for out-of-state residents at public universities.